 While I was training, one of the girls in the batch was fiddling with her tablet.
 That was the time when she stumbled upon the reports section.
 She told me that she could see her name and the video which she had just watched.
 She asked me what was the number in front of that.
 It completely amazed her when I told her that, that’s the amount of time she has spent in watching the video.

 What she said next was both disheartening and encouraging.
 Here’s why.

 She said that next time her baba would scold her for only wasting time not really studying, she can show him these numbers on her tablet.
 And then convince him to let her continue her studies.
 She said, unlike boys in her village, it is tough for girls to go for higher education.

-But she was hopeful and with the tablet she was holding, she felt will further help her do what she wants to do in her life.
+But she was hopeful with the tablet she was holding.
+She felt it will further help her do what she wants to do in her life.
 While that was empowering for the young girl, for me it was a very powerful emotion of hope and positivity.

 Since the last 5 years, I have worked with many CSR foundations and NGOs from around the country who have partnered with us to take tablet based digital learning to underserved government school students.

 Because of the kind of investments they make on such projects both in terms of money and their time, it is natural to expect them to be personally interested in knowing how the project is unfolding on the ground.
 And most of them are actually very genuinely interested.
 They care.